 For the third day out we would recommend Alnwick Castle and gardens.
 The castle is the setting for Hogwarts in the Harry Potter films and the gardens are beautifully maintained and can provide entertainment for the whole family.

 When is the best time of year to go?

 If you visit during term time, May or June, explore the beaches and castles with very few people around.
 Winter can be dramatic and with the early nights you will want a cozy house or hotel to retire to.

 To find out more about Colin Corlett’s history of Northumberland visit http://www.northumberland-tales.com/.

 For more information about visiting the area, take a look at http://www.visitnorthumberland.com/.

 Map of Northumberland

 Would you like to contribute a Great Escapes feature?
-If your local area is a hive of talent and creativity and you’d like to share your address book secrets with our readers, we’d love to hear from you.
+If you’d like to share your address book secrets with our readers, we’d love to hear from you.
 Just send an email to email@example.com.